Michael-F-Bryan/rust-ffi-guide/src/strings/index.md

 ```

 This definitely works, but what happens if the caller forgets to deallocate the
 string afterwards?
 Or an exception is thrown?
-The string will never get
+Well, since the string is never
-destroyed and we'll just leak memory.
-Likewise, the caller (in this case, C)
+destroyed, its memory cannot be freed, thus a memory leak has occurred.
-can't deallocate the string itself with `free()` because that's likely to leak
+Likewise, the caller (in this case, C) can't deallocate the string itself with
-memory or invoke undefined behaviour.
+`free()` because that's likely to leak memory or invoke undefined behaviour.

 There's also a second approach which, while possibly more difficult for a Rust
-library designer, is considerably nicer to work with when you're calling it
+library designer, is considerably nicer to call and work with from other
-from other languages.
-Instead of the `version()` function returning a string
+languages.
+Instead of the `version()` function returning a string which needs
-which needs to be deallocated afterwards, the caller will pass our function a
+to be deallocated afterwards, the caller will pass it a buffer which the callee
-buffer which the callee writes into, returning the number of bytes written.
+writes into, returning the number of bytes written.

 ```rust
 #[no_mangle]